Planning for fall vegetables in the garden

 Remember to keep fall gardens well-watered as this tends to be a fairly dry time in Kentucky.
 A weekly irrigation sufficient to wet the soil to 6 or 8 inches should be adequate.
 This is more or less equivalent to a weekly one-inch rain.

-If you are interested in planning fall garden, the Harlan County Cooperative Extension Service will hold a Fall Garden Workshop on Aug.
-4 at the Harlan County Extension Depot.
+If you are interested in planting a fall garden, the Harlan County Cooperative Extension Service will hold a Fall Garden and Season Extension Workshop, July 17 at the Harlan County Extension Depot.
 The workshop is free and will begin at 6 p.m.

 For more information on fall gardening, the workshop mentioned above or other fall workshops that are scheduled, contact the Harlan County Cooperative Extension Service at 606-573-4464.